Parth2504-Patel/01853006-math70076-assessment-2/README.md

 git clone https://github.com/Parth2504-Patel/01853006-math70076-assessment-2.git

 ## Usage
 Once you are setup with this repository, you can use this repository in any manner that is suitable for you.
-You can reproduce the results by following the section in [Project Structure](#project-structure), or you can extend on this project in whichever manner best suits you.
+You can reproduce the results by using the section in [Project Structure](#project-structure).
+The order is as follows :

+Assuming the raw dataset is available (if not, run src/create_dataset_as_csv.py)
+1) Run analyses/data_processing/create_train_test_split.py
+2) Run both files in named order in analyses/feature_selection
+3) Run analyses/data_processing/create_selected_features_dataset.py
+4) Run both files in analyses/modelling, where first the fit_ml_models.py file should be run, and then the create_eval_results_plots.py

+The above flow will reproduce the workflow chosen.

 ## Acknowledgements
 - The dataset is found from the UCI website, under the Creative Commons website, at https://archive.ics.uci.edu/dataset/572/taiwanese+bankruptcy+prediction